 Question designed to evoke a response from a truthful person, but appears to be relevant to the examinee, and therefore its true purpose is concealed.
-Useful for the testing of victims, or those knowledgeable in CQT formats.
+Useful for testing victims or those knowledgeable in CQT formats.
 Sometimes called disguised comparison question.